flyteorg/flyte/docs/concepts/component_architecture/flytepropeller_architecture.rst

   1. **Pod Task**: Create a pod in the Kubernetes cluster, execute the task, and then delete the pod.

-  2. **K8s Operator Backend Plugin**: Install a specific Kubernetes Operator (e.g., Spark, Ray, and Kubeflow) in the cluster, create pods by the Kubernetes Operator, execute the task, and then delete the pods.
+  2. **K8s Operator Backend Plugin**: Install a specific Kubernetes Operator (e.g., Spark, Ray, or Kubeflow) in the cluster, create pods by the Kubernetes Operator, execute the task, and then delete the pods.

   3. **Web API Task**: Send REST/gRPC requests to a server and return the response.
      Note: The Web API Task will not start a pod.